iescalante/RTCG-login-page/README.md

 # RTCG-login-page
-Mini Project creating a Login page using Reducers and Context Some refactoring was done by myself in order to avoid code repetition.
+Mini Project creating a Login page using Reducers and Context.

+Some refactoring was done by myself in order to avoid code repetition.

 ## Main